 Baywood fits snugly into a corner formed by Alameda de las Pulgas, Crystal Springs Road and El Camino Real.
 Notre Dame Avenue separates the neighborhood from Aragon.
 It is within a brisk walk of downtown San Mateo and a short drive from commute routes and highways 101, 92 and 280, but what brings out the pride in Baywood residents isn’t their comfortable homes, their close-in location, their gently curving streets or the cache that comes with a Baywood address – it’s their schools.

 Among San Mateo neighborhoods, Baywood real estate is surpassed only by the stately mansions of San Mateo Park.
 Homes in Baywood are larger than those in other neighborhoods, with three, four or five bedrooms and, as a rule, more than 2,000 square feet of living space.
 More often, Baywood houses have 2,500 or more square feet, ranging all the way up to 4,000 in some cases.
 Homes are built in a variety of classic pre-war styles: Spanish, English, Moorish, Tudor and Colonial, with only a few post-1950 homes mixed in.
-Lots are larger than those in Aragon or Baywood Knolls, often 10,000 square feet in size.
+Lots are larger than those in Aragon or Baywood Knolls, with some rare ones up to 10,000 square feet in size.

 Many homes have been updated.
 Even those that haven’t have amenities that were reserved only for the upper class when they were built, like en-suite baths and walk-in closets.
-Homes rarely come up for sale in Baywood, but when they do, they sell between $1.7 and $3 million.
-The neighborhood median usually hovers around $2 million, with several homes selling for more than $2.5 million.
+Homes rarely come up for sale in Baywood, but when they do, they sell between $2m and $5 million.
+The neighborhood median home price in 2023 was $2.6 million, and the average home price was $2.9 million.
+However, in 2023, there were just 16 sales in the neighborhood in the whole year, so the data can be skewed depending on the mix of homes in any one year.
 Buyers who like Baywood also generally look for homes in Baywood Knolls, Aragon, San Mateo Park, and the Burlingame neighborhoods of Easton Addition and Burlingame Park.

 Baywood is a neighborhood of style and grace.
 A stroll through its gently curved, wide streets reveals beautifully manicured lawns, children happily (and safely) playing and driveways full of luxury cars.
 It is as much an idea as a place – and it’s been that way since the days of John Parrott.